South Dakota renewal guide

 South Dakota Electrical Contractor License

-An Electrical Contractor license authorizes the holder to contract for and perform electrical wiring, installation, and repair work on residential, commercial, and industrial properties.
-The contractor must employ or be a licensed journeyman or master electrician to perform the actual work.
+An Electrical Contractor license authorizes the holder to contract for and perform electrical wiring, installation, alteration, and repair on residential, commercial, and industrial properties throughout South Dakota.
+The contractor must employ or be a licensed journeyman or Class B electrician to perform field work.

-Applicants must pass the electrical contractor examination administered via computer-based testing (CBT).
-The exam fee is $110.
-As of December 2024, all exams are based on the 2023 National Electrical Code (NEC).
+Applicants must pass the electrical contractor examination via computer-based testing (CBT).
+As of December 2, 2024, all SD Electrical Commission exams are based on the 2023 National Electrical Code.
+Contact the commission at electrical@state.sd.us or 605.773.3573 for current exam scheduling and fees.

 Fees

-Performing electrical work without a valid license from the South Dakota Electrical Commission is a Class 1 misdemeanor under SDCL 36-16.
-The Commission may issue cease-and-desist orders and refer violations for criminal prosecution.
+Performing electrical contracting without a valid Electrical Commission license violates SDCL 36-16-1 and is a Class 2 misdemeanor.
+The Commission may issue cease-and-desist orders, impose fines, and refer violations for criminal prosecution.

 Official links